Etruel-Developments/flash-cache/readme.txt

 == Changelog ==
-= 3.1.3 Sep 06, 2023 =
+= 3.1.3 Sep 11, 2023 =
-* Added new feature to remove HTML comments
+* Added new feature to remove HTML comments.
+* Fixes minor issues with translation strings.
+* Added Language files for Spanish-Argentina.

 = 3.1.2 Sep 05, 2023 =
-* Fixes error on uninstall plugin
+* Fixes error on uninstall plugin.

 = 3.1.1 Aug 02, 2023 =
 * Fixes error on using new function to include SEO Platforms in optimized scripts.